martinjackson/simple-widgets/docs/UsingCSS.md

    The row and specialRow classes indicates a row in the table grid.
 The row generally consists of a div that contains a label and some type of input component.

-   The tableLabels 1 to 8 classes indicate the styling for the label in the div.
+   The tLabel classes indicate the styling for the label in the div.
 Each label for each row in the table must have the same tableLabel class.

-   The cell 1 to 7 classes indicates the styling for the input component in the div.
+   The cell classes indicates the styling for the input component in the div.
 Each input component for each row in the table must have the same cell class.

+   The w classes specify the width in ems and the text alignment.
+The number after the w specifies the width in ems.
+If there is a P after the number, this specifies a padding of 10px.
+If there is a R after the number, the text alignment is right.
+   The w19 class, for example, specifies a width of 19em with a text alignment of left.
+   The w19P class, specifies a width of 19em, a text alignment of left, and a padding of 10px.
+   The w19R class specifies a width of 19em and a text alignment of right.
+   The w19PR class specifies a width of 19em, a padding of 10px, and a text alignment of right.
+   Each w class has a left and right text alignment for that number; however, there may or may not have a padding class for that number.

    The choice-style and special_choice_style are used for styling Choice (input) components in the div.